JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

    julia> islabelenc(true_targets, LabelEnc.MarginBased)
    false

-In the case that you find yourself dealing with targets in the wrong encoding you may want to convert them into the format you require.
+In the case that it turns out the given targets are in the wrong encoding you may want to convert them into the format you require.
 For that purpose we expose the function :func:`convertlabel`.

 .. code-block:: jlcon